netliferesearch/netlife2019/README.md

 4. Changes made to the Gatsby config files requires Gatsby to be restarted.
 5. Run tests in `/web` by writing `npm run test`

+## Forms
+Forms are using Netlify forms hook.
+To create a new form.
+Use unique form name and deploy to Netlify.
+Your form name should be in the forms section list in Netlify after your first submission.
+You need to do some setup for that specific form in the section Settings and usage.
+Form name "default" is used as a default form to hei@netlife.com.
+Others are using the page slug for now.

 ## Sanity Studio (CMS)
 To makes changes to the content, go to: https://netlife2019-studio.netlify.com